-LCD’s have better performance than Plasmas for smaller screen sizes, they require less power and generate less heat, They have satisfactory performance even when mounted at higher altitudes, They have longer life span, LCDs take up about 40% less desk space, They are thin and compact.
+LCD’s have better performance than Plasmas for smaller screen sizes, they require less power and generate less heat, They have satisfactory performance even when mounted at higher altitudes, They have a longer life span, LCDs take up about 40% less desk space, They are thin and compact.

-There is zero geometric distortion at the native resolution of the panel, There is minor distortion for other resolutions because the images must be rescaled, And the screens are perfectly flat, And they have superior resolution, And they have sharp resolution and imagery.
+There is zero geometric distortion at the native resolution of the panel, There is minor distortion for other resolutions because the images must be rescaled, and the screens are perfectly flat, and they have a superior resolution, and they have sharp resolution and imagery.

 Disadvantages of LCDs

-The interference may require frequent readjustments throughout the day due to timing drift and jitter, Analog input requires careful modification of pixel phase to decrease or eliminate the digital noise in the image.
+The interference may require frequent readjustments throughout the day due to timing drift and jitter, Analog input requires careful modification of the pixel phase to decrease or eliminate the digital noise in the image.